SamNelson081/VizumApp/README.md

 ## Installation

-You can install a development version of the `Vizumap` package using the command below.
+You can install a development version of the `VizumApp` package using the command below.

     remotes::install_github(repo = "SamNelson081/VizumApp", force = TRUE)